hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 In this section we will go over how to deal with overdispersion.
 While overdispersion is covered more extensively in the lecture portion of the class, we will quickly outline what it is.

-Overdispersion is when variation is higher than what would be expected.
+Overdispersion is when variation in the data is higher than what would be expected by the distribution.
 A great example of how overdispersion would biologically come about in a given dataset is found from this [website](http://biometry.github.io/APES//LectureNotes/2016-JAGS/Overdispersion/OverdispersionJAGS.html).
 To summarize it briefly, imagine if you are collecting tree seedlings within a forest.
 These seedlings are naturally not uniformly distributed throughout the forest area.
 Instead they are more likely clumped, where most plots don't have any seedlings but a few have a ton.
 Therefore your counts of seedlings for a given plot can vary from 0 to numbers that are extremely high.
 This sort of variation can cause overdispersion to be observed in the model if it is not appropriately accounted for.

 Let's load the necessary libraries: